Krognol/discordnim/README.md

 When compression is enabled you need a `zlib1.dll` present.
 Somewhere.
 I don't know where it should be placed.

 [Documentation](https://krognol.github.io/discordnim/)

-# Disclaimer

-This package hasn't been tested on any Mac systems and are thus not guaranteed to work on them.
-Although, I have a hard time believeing they wouldn't work.

 # Contributing